rationalagents/twbxless/README.md

 - This doesn't support all column types, for example geography.
 It'll include unsupported columns in the CSV, but non-null values will be `TYPE?`.
 Please [file an issue with an example workbook](/../../issues) if you'd like support for a particular type.
-- Only supports single schema & table per file.
-If you need this to work [please provide an example workbook for enhancement #4](/../../issues/4).
+- Only supports single schema & table per .hyper file.
+I've seen plenty of workbooks with multiple .hyper files (one per data source), but never a workbook where there was >1 schema/table in a file.
+If you need this [please provide an example workbook for enhancement #4](/../../issues/4).
 - Unfortunately the .hyper filenames within .twbx files are rather opaque.
 Even after trying `/filenames` you might not know which file has the data you want!
 It'd be nice to improve on that.
 If interested please